-This is the first analysis based on SDSS data that simultaneously studies the kinematics of halo and disk populations.
+This is the first analysis based on SDSS data that simultaneously studies the kinematics of the halo and disk populations.
 Past studies of halo stars alone were performed by Carollo et al. (2007) and Smith et al. (2009), while disk samples ranging from nearby M stars to distant F/G stars have been studied by Bochanski et al. (2007) and Fuchs et al. (2009).
-Throughout this paper, we have quantified the probability distribution function $p_3(\mu_l, \mu_b, v{rad}|u-g, g, g-r, l, b)$ , introduced in I08, that describes proper motion and radial velocity measurements in the g vs. g-r color-magnitude diagram as a function of position on the sky and u-g color.
+Throughout this paper, we have quantified the probability distribution function $p_3(\mu_l, \mu_b, v{rad}|u-g, g, g-r, l, b)$, introduced in I08, that describes proper-motion and radial-velocity measurements in the g vs. g - r color-magnitude diagram as a function of position on the sky and u - g color.
 We have developed a simple empirical model with disk and halo components that map well to populations detected in the stellar density distribution (J08) and the metallicity distribution (I08).
 At distances accessible to the HIPPARCOS survey (< 100 pc), we obtain encouraging agreement with results from Dehnen & Binney (1998), Dehnen (1998), and Nordström et al. (2004).
-The extension of kinematic mapping to distances up to $\sim 10$ kpc with millions of stars represents significant observational breakthrough and delivers powerful new constraints on dynamical structure of the Galaxy.
-In less then two decades, the observational material for such in situ mapping has progressed from first pioneering studies based on only a few hundred objects (Majewski 1992) to the massive dataset discussed here.
+The extension of kinematic mapping to distances up to ~ 10 kpc with millions of stars represents a significant observational breakthrough, and delivers powerful new constraints on the dynamical structure of the Galaxy.
+In less than two decades, the observational material for such in situ mapping has progressed from first pioneering studies based on only a few hundred objects (Majewski 1992), to over a thousand objects (Chiba & Beers 2000), to the massive dataset discussed here.